 You control the windshield wipers by turning the band with the wiper symbol on it.

-For a single wiping cycle, turn the band to "MIST."
+For a single wiping cycle, turn the band to MIST.
 Hold it there until the wipers start, then let go.
 The wipers will stop after one cycle.
-If you want more cycles, hold the band on "MIST" longer.
+If you want more cycles, hold the band on MIST longer.

 You can set the wiper speed for a long or short delay between wipes.
 This can be very useful in light rain or snow.
 Turn the band to choose the delay time.
-The closer to "LO," the shorter the delay.
-For steady wiping at low speed, turn the band away from you to the "LO" position.
-For high speed wiping, turn the band further, to "HL" To stop the wipers, move the band to "OFF."
+The closer to LO, the shorter the delay.

+For steady wiping at low speed, turn the band away from you to the LO position.
+For high speed wiping, turn the band further, to HI.
+To stop the wipers, move the band to OFF.

-Damaged wiper blades may prevent you from seeing well enough to drive safely.
-To avoid damage, be sure to clear ice and snow from the wiper blades before using them.
+Be sure to clear ice and snow from the wiper blades before using them.
 If they're frozen to the windshield, carefully loosen or thaw them.
 If your blades do become damaged, get new blades or blade inserts.